her-mirror/Agent-Aara/docs/features/product-suggestions.md

 **User**: "I have oily skin with acne.
 What routine should I use?"

-**Ara**: "For oily, acne-prone skin, I recommend: morning cleanser with salicylic acid, oil-free moisturizer, and non-comedogenic sunscreen..."
+**Aara**: "For oily, acne-prone skin, I recommend: morning cleanser with salicylic acid, oil-free moisturizer, and non-comedogenic sunscreen..."

 **💡 Product Suggestions Based on Our Conversation:**